This post contains affiliate links. Please read our disclosure policy.

 Once youโve gathered your ingredients, we will use the following method:

-- Grill your lamb souvlaki skewers.
 I used a Lodge Sportsmall grill to cook my lamb skewers.
-It is a small cast iron grill that is portable and great for grilling.
 You can find the grill here.
 I used Jealous Devil Onyx Binchotan Charcoal because a relatively small amount burns very hot and clean.
 Cook the skewers, turning regularly until they are brown on all sides and reach an internal temperature of 130o degrees for medium doneness.

-- Rest the lamb souvlaki and serve hot.
-Once the lamb has reached an internal temperature of 130o for medium doneness, remove it from the grill and let rest for 5-7 minutes before serving.
+Once the lamb has reached an internal temperature of 130F for medium doneness, remove it from the grill and let rest for 5-7 minutes before serving.
 You can serve still on the skewer, or remove it from the skewer before serving.

 Tips and Tricks to Perfect Lamb Souvlaki: